jonathanzong/jasanoff-lab/README.md

 ```

 Please note the `\"` backslash before the quotes surrounding the url.
 This is slightly different from normal HTML, but is necessary in `json` files.

+### Adding images

+Upload images to the corresponding folder inside the `/assets/images` directory.
+There are folders for each of the `papers`, `people`, and `news` pages already set up.
+Then, edit the `json` file for the page to add the url to the image.
+Urls must start with `/assets/images`.

 ## Making backups